 Natural gas price drop

-Natural gas futures contracts for August delivery increased by 2.71% and settled at $2.85 per MMBtu (British thermal units in millions) on July 16, 2015.
-The better-than-expected inventory increase led to a decline in natural gas prices.
-ETFs like the United States Natural Gas Fund LP ETF (UNG) also declined in the direction of natural gas prices at the close of trade yesterday.
-UNG dropped by 1.43% and settled at $13.74 on July 16, 2015.
+Natural gas futures for July delivery trading in NYMEX fell marginally by 0.69% on Wednesday.
+Prices settled at $2.86 per MMBtu (British thermal units in millions) on June 17, 2015.
+The consensus of mild weather and the increasing stockpile pushed natural gas prices lower.
+Gas tracking ETFs like the United States Natural Gas Fund LP ETF (UNG) also fell in the direction of natural gas prices in yesterday’s trade.

-Natural gas prices declined for the fifth time in the last ten trading sessions.
-Gas prices rose by 0.25% more on up days than on down days over the same period.
-August natural gas futures were among the worst performers across all other commodities in yesterday’s trade.
-Prices dropped by 1.51% year-to-date, led by record natural gas inventories.
+Gas prices dropped for the sixth time in the last ten trading sessions.
+Prices increased by 1.78% more on the up days than on the average down days, during the same period.
+July natural gas futures were among the worst performers in Wednesday’s trade.
+Prices declined 5% YTD (year-to-date)—led by the warmer weather forecast.